About Essex Rock

 We have a full lecture programme throughout the year at our monthly meetings

-in Hornchurch on the second Tuesday of every month
+in Shenfield on the first Tuesday of every month

 and in Stanway on the third Thursday of every month.